-Since entering the ESG market in 2021, our division has experienced significant growth, driven by the development of a evolving needs at a competitive price.
+Since entering the ESG market in 2021, our division has experienced significant growth, driven by the development of a leading product that meets the market's evolving needs at a competitive price.

-As ESG disclosures gain importance in revenue and investment decisions, fuelled by changing legislation, our client base continues to expand.
-Our services not only increase the lifetime value of clients like Amtico International Limited but also attract new clients, including DPD Group UK, Kukri GB Limited and Giacom Communications Limited to our Group in 2024.
+As ESG disclosures gain importance in revenue and investment decisions. fuelled by changing legislation, our client base continues to expand.
+Our services not only increase the lifetime value of clients like Amtico International Limited but also attract new clients, including DPD Group UK.
+Kukri GB Limited and Giacom Communications Limited to our Group in 2024.